 After 4 hours, the ribs will be extremely tender.
 All the tough tendons have melted, and the meat literally falls off the bones as you cut the slab into individual portions.

-Expert tip
+Expert Tip

-The homemade barbecue sauce that I use is not very sweet.
-But it still has a fair amount of sugar from the tomato paste and the balsamic vinegar.
+You can use whatever BBQ sauce you prefer, homemade or store-bought.
+My homemade barbecue sauce is not very sweet, but it still has a fair amount of sugar from the tomato paste and balsamic vinegar.
+If you prefer a less sugary sauce, try this North Carolina BBQ sauce.
+It's wonderful!

-It's easiest to cut them when you place them on a cutting board bone- side up and use a sharp chef's knife.
+It's easiest to cut them when you place them on a cutting board bone-side up and use a sharp chef's knife.

 When they're bone-side up it's easy to locate the bones and cut in between them.
-You can cut the slab into one or two-rib portions.
+You can cut the slab into one or two rib portions.

-However, if you notice that the sauce is darkening too much, you can loosely cover them with foil during the final hour of baking.
+I don't cover them, but I do baste them with BBQ sauce every hour, which keeps them from drying out.
+However, if you notice that the sauce is darkening too much, you can loosely cover the ribs with foil during the final hour of baking.

-Serving suggestions
+Serving Suggestions

 - Cauliflower mac and cheese